FilipMalczak/vent/README.md

 - `vent-web-common` - HTTP API request and response objects, as well as endpoint paths String constants
 - `vent-web-server` - Webflux-enabled **web server** configuration **that exposes VentDb over HTTP**
 - `vent-web-client` - **Client for aforementioned server**, implementing VentDb API
+- `ventrello` - Simple Trello-like app using Vent as a persistence layer (with jQuery and bootstrap on frontend, with fat client); PoC that Vent can be useful in real-life solutions

 Artifactory Maven repositories are: